Physics-50/Module-2/docs/week1.md

 We begin our investigation of viscosity -- denoted with the Greek letter $$\eta$$ (eta), pronounced "EH-tah" -- by doing an initial exploration.
 Our goal is to learn how to use the available data to find a value of the viscosity of our glycerin solution.
 In the Exploratory Phase it can be especially important to take detailed notes.
 Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template for you to follow along with that we've assigned from Google Classroom](https://classroom.google.com/u/0/w/MjUxNTgyMzY1MDM5/tc/MjUxNTgyMzY1MDQ2){:target="_blank"}.

-**Make sure you have this spreadsheet and your Module 2 Lab Notebook handy as you go through the content on this Week 1 page.**
+**Make sure you have this spreadsheet and your Module 2 Lab Notebook handy as you go through the content on this Week 1 page.
+As a reminder from module 1: Please note that we require you to use the provided spreadsheet/lab notebook.
+The shared spreadsheet will make it easier for us to troubleshoot if any issues come up**

 ## Background Reading